-Table 2 Clinical Outcomes
+Key: number of participants within the range (% of participants within the range)

 Weight change data at 36 weeks gestation was reported in clinical notes of only 39 women.
 GWG was less than 5kg for more than (54%) of the women, with 18% of these women gaining less than 0kg.
 Less than a quarter (23%) were recorded to gain weight within 5-9 kg, with 23% exceeded 9kg GWG, whom would be considered to have excessive GWG [7].
 Chi square tests for independence revealed no statistical associations between BMI and weight change at 36 weeks (p >0.05).